 Most dog training sites have simple steps for training a dog to quit begging; they recommend that you remove the dog from the situation (e.g., crate) and ignore the dog.
 Of course this works with Weimaraners too, but I’ll tell you a secret.
 You can have it both ways.

 I confess.
-I LIKE feeding my Weims from my plate.
+I LIKE feeding my Weims from my plate after I’m done with my meal.
 And yes, they do beg.
 But they also lay down and stop it on command.
-They’ll also stop when we ignore them.
-By ignore I mean, no eye contact; he is invisible and you are blind!
-I don’t care if you Weim is doing back flips while screaming, you don’t see him!

 - Start by putting a comfortable dog bed down near where you usually eat.
 You don’t have to do this, but it helps in the beginning.